zainabhussain31/OpenReadingFrames/README.md

     ```

 ## Input File Format
-The input file should be in the fasta format, containing DNA sequences.
+The input file will be in the fasta format, containing DNA sequences.

 ## Output
 The script will print the longest DNA ORF found in the input sequences.
 If `--print_length` is specified, it will also print the length.